ghankerson/origins-conscioussness/uroboros.md

 * Neumann states "It is crucial for every psychology, and especially for every psychology of childhood to understand this problem and its symbolism.

-* The uroboros appears and the womb but also as the masculine and feminine in perpetual union - the World Parents.
+* The uroboros appears as the womb but also as the masculine and feminine in perpetual union - the World Parents.
 The later is a symbol of the creation of the world not sexual.
 It is concerned with the origin of life, the spirit and the soul.
 These are symbols of the collective unconscious not of the ego.

+* Ancient people did not understand these themes consciously but they created myths around these themes.
+Mythology being a product of the collective unconscious shows us these themes of the uroboros via myth and symbol that are from the collective unconscious.

+* Many ancient cultures did not even recognize the connection between sex and birth.
+We just come from the womb and so the round of mythology is a symbolic womb - a place of origin from whence we come and not just a individual where we are from but a collective place where many unconscious contents lie waiting to be born.
+Its not a womb or a mother but Wombs or Mothers.

+* Symbols in this group include anything deep, an abyss, a valley, ground, the sea, fountains, lakes pools the earth, the underworld, caves, a house and the city.
+Anything big and embracing that preserves, wraps and nourishes belong to this group of symbols.

+* Human consciousness at this stage is nascent and under the dominance of the uroboros.
+The ego still sees itself as the world and the world as itself.
+The initial stage of the infantile ego is marked by the predominance of the maternal side of the uroboros.

+ * In this stage the world is all embracing and the ego tires easily and sinks back into the embrace of the Great Mother.

+ * The Great Mother in this stage has all the positive maternal attributes: nourishing, sheltering, protecting, warmth, comfort, and forgiveness.
+It is an image of paradise that cannot be realized in adult life.

+ * The Great and Good Mother embody this stage of the uroboros and are not seen again until a much later stage of development where she returns as the wise Sophia as the "Mother of All Living".

+ * This state of perfection and contentment was never a historical one but is a psychological one and we just see the outlines of it.
+This state has a downward drag toward unconsciousness that is a natural force in the psyche.
+   The counteracting force of a drive toward consciousness is the force that requires effort and striving (The Hero's Journey).
+The struggle between the specifically human and the universally natural constitutes the history of man's conscious development as ancient man continuously had to confront nature to survive.

+ * As long as the ego is weak the downward drag toward unconsciousness is felt as pleasure and safety while ego consciousness is felt as heavy and weak.
+As long as this holds the ego submits to the uroboros.

+  * Neumann calls this stage uroboric incest.
+It is not incest in the sexual sense but a symbol of return to unconsciouss.
+He also calls it a precursor to the hierros gamos (sacred marriage) which comes later with the hero.

+  * Uroboric incest is a form of re-entry to the mother or to the unconscious.
+    It is a desire to be dissolved and absorbed and is pleasureful.
+The Great Mother takes the child bake into herself.
+Symbols associated with uroboric incest include the cave, the earth, tomb, coffin, urn and sarcophagus.
+The signia of death is associated with uroboric incest.

+  * He equates nostalgia and drunkenness as forms of uroboric incest.
+It is self-surrender associated with an infant ego or a sick ego unable to individuate further.
+Its can even be a tired, old ego creeping back to the mother after finding fullfillment.

+  * The infant ego does not experience uroboric incest as hostile even though it will be annihilated.
+It expreiences this as a a return to innocence, safety and pleasure a form of rebirth.

+  * So far we have addresses the maternal aspect of the uroboros, but there is also the paternal aspect.
+The world parents is another image for the answer "Where do I come from?"
+At the stage of the uroboros the world parents are still locked in perpetual embrace.
+Mother and father, heaven and earth, Goad and world are still one.
+There are not yet any opposites.

+  * The world parents are a symbol of everlasting life.
+They are the great hermaphrodite and the place from which everything springs.
+They are the force that begets, conceives, birtths itself, kills and revivifies.
+It a symbol of the place beyond opposites but also a place of new beginning:
+    "The Wheel that rolls itself."

+  * The paternal side of the uroboros is the procreative thrust that kicks eveything off including the evolution of time.
+Neumann notes that this is harder to visualize than the maternal side of the uroboros.
+It does sound quite strange to us as modern humans.
+Take these examples from Egyptian mythology.

+  * From the Book of Apopis:
+  *I copulated in my hand.
+I joined myself with my shadow and spurted out of my own mouth.
+I spewed forth as Shu and spat forth as Tefnut*

+  * From Pyramid Texts:
+  *Atum, who indulged himself in Heliopolis, took his phallus in order to arouse pleasure.
+A brother and sister were produced, Shu and Tefnut.*

+ * This is a symbol of the creative beginning.
+The paternal side of the uroboros creates a brother and a sister by joining himself with this shadow or opposite (the feminine).
+He calls this the image of the self-fecundating primal god.
+Neumann suggests then that this image is better crystallized later in new variations of these myths where the image moves towards spiritualization.
+These examples help us understand the idea further.
+Keep in mine that the Egyptian hieroglyphs for thought is the heart and speech is the tongue.

+ *It is the heart (thought) which makes all that results come out, and it is the tongue which repeats (expresses) the thought of the heart...
+That is what causes the gods to be born.
+Atum with his Ennead, and every divine utterance manifests itself in the the thought of the heart and the speech of the tongue.*

+* Finally more refined: *He did not bring me forth from his mouth, nor conceive me in his hand, but he breathed me forth from his nostrils.*

+* This is all still from Egyptian myth but we are already at the point where the "breath of life" is very similar to the Christian Logos.

+* *"In the beginning was the Word, and the Word was with God, and the Word was God"*

+* Neumann suggests the expression of the Logos in the Bible never broke completely from the idea of the self-fecundating, self-manifesting god.

-One of Neumann's primary thesis' is that consciousness in the individual repeats the developmental stages of humanity.
+  One of Neumann's primary thesis' is that consciousness in the individual repeats the developmental stages of humanity (this comes right from Jung and Nietzsche).
 Whenever we speak of creation of the world, we are talking about the birth of the individual psyche.
 When we talk about the hero slaying the dragon, we are talking about the development of the individual psyche out of the collective unconscious.
 As Neumann states: ... in every individual life, consciousness re-experiences its emergence from the unconscious in the growth of childhood, and every night in sleep, dying with the sun, it sinks back into the depths of the unconscious, to be reborn in the morning and begin the day anew.  *Page 18*

 This book is all myth, symbols and archetypes.
 Neumann describes symbols as coming from the collective unconscious and they are not logical or rationale.
 To